iLib-js/ilib-lint/README.md

   an object that contains the following properties:
     * name - a unique name for this formatter
     * description - a description of this formatter to show to users
-    * template - a template string that shows how the various fields of a Result instance should be formatted
+    * template - a template string that shows how the various fields of a Result instance should be formatted, plus two extras that come from the rule: ruleName and ruleDescription
     * highlightStart - string to use as the highlight starting marker in the highlight string
     * highlightEnd - string to use as the highlight ending marker in the highlight string
 * rulesets (Object) - configured named sets of rules.
 Some rules can be shared between